alaudet/raspi-sump/docs/install.md

     cd /var/www
     ln -s /home/pi/raspi-sump/charts charts

-Create a cron job to generate an hourly graph of your sump pit activity
+Create a cron job to generate an hourly graph of your sump pit activity for viewing on your pi webserver

     1 - crontab -e

     2 - enter line in crontab as follows;

-    */59 * * * * /home/pi/raspi-sump/move_file.sh
+    59 * * * * /usr/local/bin/rsumpwebchart.py

     3 - Save crontab

+    4 - run the script manually to create the first chart

+        rsumpwebchart.py

 Open a web browser to http://ip_of_your_pi.
-At the 59th minute of every hour you will creae a chart of sump pit activity for the day which will be viewable on this page.
+At the 59th minute of every hour you will create a chart of sump pit activity for the day which will be viewable on this page.
 It will also copy historical information that you can access from the link in the web page.